The gap Who we serve Pricing AEO explained Insights FAQ About Run your AI visibility check

 The compounding cost of waiting

-AI visibility is not a static condition that can be acquired at any time.
-It is built through the accumulation of signals over time — citations, structured content, entity validation, consistent positioning across sources.
-A firm that starts building those signals today has a head start over competitors that start next year.
-The lead is not just temporal; it is structural.
-Early movers build a body of validated content and citation authority that later entrants have to overcome, not just match.
+There is a tempting response to all of this: "It is early.
+We will see how it develops before we invest."
+That misunderstands how AI visibility works.
+It is not a static condition you can acquire at any time.
+It is built through the accumulation of signals over time: citations, structured content, entity validation, and consistent positioning.
+A firm that starts today has a head start over a competitor that starts next year, and the lead is structural, not just temporal.
+Early movers build a body of validated content and citation authority that later entrants have to overcome, not merely match.

 The firms that invest in AEO while their peers are still debating whether to take it seriously will look, eighteen months from now, like they had an obvious strategic advantage that most of the market simply missed.

-Jacob Shamis, Founder & CEO, Selectio.ai
+Jacob Shamis, Co-Founder, Selectio.ai

-Why SEO doesn't close this gap
+Why SEO does not close this gap

-AEO optimizes for a fundamentally different system: the recommendation logic of AI language models.
+AEO optimizes for a fundamentally different system: the recommendation logic of AI models.
 That logic does not rank websites.
-It synthesizes information from across the web, training data, and retrieval sources to form a response to a natural-language question.
-The signals it uses — citation authority in publications, structured expertise documentation, entity validation across sources — have essentially no overlap with what traditional SEO addresses.
+It synthesizes information from across the web, training data, and retrieval sources to answer a natural-language question.
+The signals it uses, citation authority in publications, structured expertise, and entity validation across sources, have almost no overlap with what traditional SEO addresses.
+A firm can rank on page one of Google for every relevant keyword and still be completely absent from AI recommendations.
+These are parallel systems.
+Optimizing for one does not optimize for the other.

 What closing the gap requires